MichaelSingarayar/liri-node-app/README.md

 # Movie
-From the command line using node the user will search OMBD using "movie-this" along with a the title and return:
+From the command line using node the user will search OMBD using "movie-this" along with a movie title and return:

 - Title of the movie.
 - Year the movie came out.